andycranston/findfile/README.md

-# Find a file on your Windows laptop / desktop using Python 3 http.server module with CGI
+# Find a file on your Windows laptop or desktop using Python 3 http.server module with CGI

-Ever saved a file on your laptop / desktop and then cannot find it later?
+Ever saved a file on your laptop or desktop and then cannot find it later?

-The `findfile` Python script might help :-]
+The `findfile` Python script might help.

 ## How does it work?